 Annapurna Vineyard is in the Stags Leap District, where the Yountville Cross Road meets the Silverado Trail.
 Often referred to as a “valley within a valley,” Stags Leap is bounded on the east by the towering Stags Leap Palisades and to the west by gently rolling hills.
 The rock facade of the palisades reflects the heat of the sun onto the vineyards below, causing temperatures to rise more quickly than in neighboring vineyards.
 As afternoon draws to a close, the hills funnel the cool, marine air north from the San Pablo Bay through the SLD corridor.
 This cooling effect reduces nighttime temperatures, allowing the grapes to achieve an excellent balance of acid and sugar.

 Annapurna is a long-term lease that we have worked with since 2001.
-The property is about 20 acres with 4 acres are planted with Cabernet Sauvignon and 3.79 acres with Merlot.
-The Merlot vines are cordon pruned and vertically shoot positioned.
-The Cabernet vines are quadrilateral cordon pruned and quadrilateral shoot positioned.
+The property is about 20 acres with 4 acres are planted with Cabernet Sauvignon vines that are quadrilateral cordon pruned and quadrilateral shoot positioned.
 The vines are 25+ years old.

-We produce our Merlot and Reserve Cab Sauv from this vineyard which are both 100% Stags Leap fruit.
+We produce our Reserve Cab Sauv from this vineyard.

 The Corrotto Vineyard, where we source grapes for both our Pinot Noir and our Chardonnay, has an excellent reputation for producing some of the best Pinot Noir that the Carneros AVA has to offer.
 The 25+ year old vines are a testament to successful grafting of clone 667 to St. George rootstock.